 Elizabeth Boulden

-Elizabeth’s personal injury practice has particular specialisms in clinical negligence, inquests, employers’ liability and international and travel claims.
+Elizabeth’s personal injury practice has particular specialisms in clinical negligence, inquests, employers’ liability, international & travel and non-asbestos industrial disease.
+She is ranked in the Legal 500 for clinical negligence.

 She frequently represents parties in trials, CCMCs, application hearings and inquests.
 Elizabeth also has a busy paperwork practice advising and drafting pleadings.
-She is comfortable acting in multi-track and high value cases.
+She is comfortable acting as sole counsel in high value cases and with cases dealing with serious injuries such as brain injury.

 Elizabeth regularly represents interested persons in inquest hearings, in particular those relating to circumstances of alleged clinical negligence in hospitals.